usaid-cs/yesterday-i-learned/linguistics.md

+1. The sad Chinese man character, [囧](https://en.wikipedia.org/wiki/Jiong), meant "window", or "granary".
+1. Greeks wrote in the manner of [boustrophedon](https://en.wikipedia.org/wiki/Boustrophedon), a form of bidirectional text that looks like a worm.
+The characters are mirrored horizontally as well, but given the greeks only wrote in capital letters and they look mostly alike when flipped, it didn't matter to them.
+1. Wacom is definitely "waa-komm" instead of "wake'em".
 1. English follows [Latin rules of accent, which require that a penult (next-to-last syllable) must be accented if it contains a long vowel](https://en.wikipedia.org/wiki/Eureka_%28word%29#Pronunciation).
 From that same page about *Eureka*, the same word in Greek would sound like EW-REK-ka.
 1. Ukulele is really oo-koo-leh-leh, in Hawaiian, where the instrument came from.
 It translates to "jumping flea".
 1. The root of the word "royal" can be traced back to a reconstructed proto-indo-european word, [*h₃reǵ-*](https://en.wiktionary.org/wiki/Reconstruction:Proto-Indo-European/h%E2%82%83re%C7%B5-), for "right" or "just".